K-atc/vega-solver/docs/README.md

 File size of this smt2 is 110 MB.

-vega (installed by pypy3) solves this large constraints in 41 seconds and requires 2.4 GB memory.
+`vega` (a shell command installed by pypy3) solves this large constraints in 41 seconds and requires 2.4 GB memory.
 Note that vega solves given constraint at `(check-sat)`.

 ```